ceph/ceph/doc/cephfs/client-auth.rst

    ceph-fuse -n client.foo mnt -r /bar

-Free space reporting
+Reporting free space
 --------------------

-When a client is mounting a sub-directory, by default the used space (``df``) is calculated from the quota on that sub-directory rather than reporting the overall amount of space used on the cluster.
+When a client has mounted a sub-directory, the used space (``df``) is calculated from the quota on that sub-directory rather than from the overall amount of space used on the CephFS file system.

-To make the client report the overall usage of the file system and not just the quota usage on the mounted sub-directory, set the following config option on the client::
+To make the client report the overall usage of the file system and not only the quota usage on the mounted sub-directory, set the following config option on the client::